 YOUR FIRST DAY AT CAMP

 During the Chorale, the singing staff take turns leading songs, some by ear, some from written music, some a little of both.
-The repertoire may include American country harmony, South African choral music, shape note and gospel, contemporary a cappella, and new arrangements of traditional songs.
+The repertoire may include English, Canadian and Appalachian ballads; pub songs; sea shanties; gospel; and American shape note hymnody both old and new.
 By the end of the week, we will share a common repertoire; you may find yourself in impromptu choir with some of your fellow campers, singing your way through your favorite All-Camp Chorale songs…perhaps on one of the tree-lined paths, or on the dock, or outside of the Dining Hall.
 The Chorale sets the mood for your day; be engaged by the diversity of repertoire, be inspired by the expertise of the staff song leaders, and be supported by your fellow participants and other staff members.
 It is the daily, all-inclusive opportunity to raise your voice, together with your fellow campers.
 Your abilities and comfort as a singer will be met with the support you need to participate fully in the experience.

-After a short break, the entire camp splits into three groups for an hour of social dancing: English country; contras and squares, and a special, separate introductory session for those who are new to the dance scene.
+After a short break, the entire camp splits into groups for an hour of social dancing including English country, contras and squares, and a special, separate introductory session for those who are new to the dance scene.